upessocs/Lectures/PythonProgramming/070_Other Important Concepts/072 Managing dependencies and virtual environemnt with pipenv.md

 5. After install retry to execute using `pipenv run python main.py`
 6. Repete steps untill program is executed successfully and test all functions.
 7. Lock dependencies using `pipenv lock`
-8. Export requirements using `pipenv freeze > requirements.txt`
+8. Export requirements using `pipenv requirements`

 > Now you can share your `program files` together with three more files in the same directory
 > 1. `Pipfile`